Golden Vale, Sutton Forest: Heritage listing

 The Golden Valley property is significant through its associations with the early settlement of the area and its connection with Benjamin Carter who discovered the Joadja Kerosene Shale deposits.
 The sandstone homestead, meathouse, barn/stables and woolshed are aesthetically significant because they are well sited within a valley at the base of Ginginbullen Mountain.
 They are a rare example within the region of such a combination of stone and timber buildings present in a pleasant setting.
 The group is also significant as a landmark within the important landscape setting of Mt Gingenbullen.

 Golden Vale is a two-storey sandstone house with a corrugated iron roof.
 The lower storey has a verandah across the front which returns halfway along either side of the house.
 The returns, reveals and front facades are careful masonry.
 The wall infill particularly at the rear is the work of labourers or apprentices.
 It is supported by timber columns.
 At the rear, an enclosed courtyard is formed by the kitchen wings.
 The cedar joinery throughout the house is of good quality.
 The house apparently expresses an unfulfilled design.
 The carefully executed front contrasts with the more utilitarian rear, but although the walled garden is modern there is no indication that the house has ever been accessible from the front.

+Golden Valley property settled in 1856 and is an example of late Georgian farmhouse.

-It is a distinguished and well built house.
-The original owner Benjamin Carter discovered Kerosene Shale in the Joadja Valley in 1852.
-By 1873 he was mining this valuable shale and later sold out to the Australian Kerosene Oil and Minerals Company.
-An elegant example of a late Georgian farmhouse.
-Golden Valley is a large property settled in 1856.
+The original property owner Benjamin Carter discovered Kerosene Shale in the Joadja Valley in 1852.
+By 1873 he was mining shale and selling it to the Australian Kerosene Oil and Minerals Company.

 Golden Vale was listed on the New South Wales State Heritage Register on 2 April 1999.